-This easy Chilli con carne recipe is packed with healthy veggies, fragrant spices and lots of flavour.
+This easy chilli con carne recipe is packed with healthy veggies, fragrant spices and lots of flavour.
 Real and authentic comfort food and just delicious.
+Serve with bread, nachos or rice and a range of refreshing side dishes.

 A bowl of chilli con carne has always been delicious comfort food for me.
 Not only on a cold winter’s day, but all year round.
 And on top of all, it’s very easy to make.
 There are not really any set rules of cooking a pot of chili con carne, whether it is vegetarian, gluten free or just with meat.
 For me, I like to add veggies to any mince meat stew as well as lots of herbs and spices.